 Breaks During Testing

-Faculty should connect with the student and the DRC to discuss if the test will need to be broken up into different sections to allow for breaks since remote proctoring will not allow a student to leave the camera field for a break to maintain integrity of the test.
+Faculty have the option of including in instructions for proctoring software individual students with this accommodation should be allowed to take short breaks as long as they leave and come back onto screen with nothing on them, or the option of connecting with the student and the DRC to discuss if the test will need to be broken up into different sections to allow for breaks and maintain integrity of the test.

 Flexibility in Attendance